 Isolation seems to be a popular theme nowadays in our entertainment viewing on television, with the likes of ‘Big Brother’ where contestants live in a cushy house environment with challenges set out for them every few days.
 Or there is the newer ‘Bear Grylls : The Island’ show which drops contestants into a harsh and remote, exotic environment in a view to get them back to basics, hunting for food, making shelters and finding water.

+You may also be interested in DaisySlots discussion about cryptocurrency casinos and how it works.
 What both of these shows have in common is that the isolation becomes apparent very early on, with contestants breaking down at the thought of the loved ones that they have left behind, the thought that they cannot easily just get away from their current situation, if only for a few moments.

 ‘Beneath the Blast’ written by the talented Jeff Rorik is the perfect read for those who really enjoy a character driven piece.
 With a memorable cast of characters that you will be rooting for and others that you wish would get their comeuppance.
 The premise of the book (without giving too many of the twists and turns away) is that there is a ‘Big Brother’ style reality series going to be aired.
 However the twist on the regular house setting is that their ‘home’ for the duration of their stay is going to be a few hundred feet below the surface of the earth.
 ‘Beneath the Blast’ will be the title of this latest reality series and is going to put contestants in a nuclear bunker, something that seems to be right out of the ‘Fallout’ series.